dalling1/LocallyCompactToolsCollection/README.md

-# compviswebsite
+# LocallyCompactToolsCollection
-Collection of computational and visualisation tools and other resources for locally-compact groups acting on discrete structures.
+A catalogue of computational and visualisation tools and other resources for locally-compact groups acting on discrete structures.